 You may not have heard of the frenula, yet you rely on these slender pieces of tissue to perform essential functions for you every day.
 Frenula are the thinly stretched muscles that connect the upper gums to the upper lip and the tongue to the floor of the mouth.
 When the frenula are too short, a person may experience “lip tie” or “tongue tie,” which can cause difficulties with eating and speaking.
 This is especially problematic in growing children, who can suffer nutritional deficits and social ridicule.
 Those with these conditions may be more likely to develop conditions including gum recession and gapped teeth.
 In fact, in a growing child, a tongue-tie can even influence the proper development of the jaw bones.
 With a team of board-certified periodontists on staff, we can correct these conditions by performing a procedure called a frenectomy—just one type of soft tissue treatment we offer here at Periodontal Medicine & Surgical Specialists.
-Most patients experience a significant improvement to their quality of life after a frenectomy in Chicago, Oak Brook, and Park Ridge, IL.
+Most patients experience a significant improvement to their quality of life after a frenectomy in Oak Brook, IL.

 Symptoms of Tongue Tie and Lip Tie